 or 1850 Pittsylvania censuses.
 So these children could have been Levi's orphans

 William, the son of James McCaffrey, is has another interesting and complicated story.
 He is first taxed in 1791 with Abner Humphry, then in 1792 and 1793 with his father James and brother Robert.
-So he was born about 1769 or so.
-He is then absent from the tax roll until 1797 when he is taxed with Samuel Purcell.
+So he was born about 1775 or so.
+He was then absent from the tax roll until 1797 when he is taxed with Samuel Purcell.
 As mentioned above, he seems to be in the 1820 Loudoun census and absent from the tax rolls and censuses thereafter.
 In 1816, a William was taxed alone and in 1818 and 1819, a Wm McCaffrey was the tax responsibility of Andrew Marten.
 Although William was no longer a minor, Andrew may may have claimed he was to lessen his taxes.
 This was not an uncommon practice.
-We think these later listings were probably for William, the grandson of James and the probable son of Robert.
-He is mentioned above.
-So the last positive taxation of William was probably in 1818 and 1819 and the last mention was in the 1820 census.
 The obvious question is this: why isn't William McCaffrey on the 1820 tax list?
 We posit that the answer is this: Andrew Marten was again taxed in 1820 and he was responsible for the tax owed by a William Marten.
 We believe that this William Marten was in fact William McCaffrey because, after 1820 a William Martin/Marten was no longer on the tax lists and was not in the 1830 census.
 So the next question is this: If this was the William bc 1795, how could he have been enumerated in the 1820 census with a large family.
 We posit that the large number of young males and females were not William's children.
 They may have been Andrew Marten's children.
 It could have been possible for William to have had a few children before 1820, but not more than one or two.
-Because we now posit that this William was the person married in 1822 Halifax and the William that lived and died in Pittsylvania, we do not think he had any children that survived childhood.
 If the 1820 census children were not McCaffreys, this would go a long way in explaining the lack of McCaffreys in the later Virginia marriage and census records and, indeed, the United States.